Jeremy Pruitt deceived us: Tennessee responds to NCAA notice of allegations

 The University of Tennessee disputed the NCAA's finding that it failed to monitor the football program while recruiting violations were committed under fired coach Jeremy Pruitt.

-Instead, the university said Pruitt, his wife and his staff knowingly concealed their malfeasance despite Tennessee's best efforts to follow NCAA rules in monitoring the football program.
-That was the university's only major dispute in responding to the NCAA notice of allegations.
+Instead, the university said Pruitt, his wife and his staff knowingly concealed their malfeasance despite UT's best efforts to follow NCAA rules in monitoring the football program.
+That was UT's only major dispute in responding to the NCAA notice of allegations.

+A Chick-fil-A bag full of cash and Pruitt's babysitter were also new revelations in the case.

-The Knoxville News Sentinel, which is part of the USA TODAY Network, obtained the university's 108-page response to the NCAA on Thursday morning.
+Knox News obtained the university's 108-page response to the NCAA on Thursday morning.

-But the university argued that it was not guilty of the 18th violation — the most serious against the institution, failure to monitor the football program.
+But UT argued that it was not guilty of the 18th violation − the most serious against the institution, failure to monitor the football program.

 The NCAA alleged the Level 1 violations − the most serious in its four-tier system − were committed by Jeremy and wife Casey Pruitt; assistant coaches Derrick Ansley, Shelton Felton and Brian Niedermeyer; recruiting staff members Drew Hughes, Bethany Gunn and Chantryce Boone; and an unnamed booster from 2018-21.

-"The factual information in this case demonstrates that experienced football coaches and non-coaching staff members knowingly violated longstanding and universally understood NCAA rules and went to considerable lengths to conceal their misconduct," the university said in its response.
+"The factual information in this case demonstrates that experienced football coaches and non-coaching staff members knowingly violated longstanding and universally understood NCAA rules and wentto considerable lengths to conceal their misconduct," UT said in its response.
 "The record also supports that the University monitored football recruiting visits in accordance with industry standards.

 "As part of the University’s monitoring efforts, athletics administration and athletics compliance staff maintained a physical presence in and around the football program (including embedding an experienced compliance staff member in the program)."